-India Peek-Jensen is an Associate at O-H Community Partners.
+India Peek-Jensen is a Senior Associate at O-H Community Partners.
 She is passionate about the advancement of under-served communities, particularly at the intersection of economic development, education, and health.
 In her current role, India supports both community engagement and business development efforts and works to identify and connect women and minority-owned companies to business opportunities.

 Prior to joining O-H Community Partners, India worked at FundWell, a startup technology company designed to help small business owners access loans with lower interest rates and better terms.
 There she provided loan application and loan packaging support for women and minority-owned businesses and conducted research on and outreach to prospective lending partners.